Types of Cocaine

 Cocaine hydrochloride (coke, powder) is a central nervous system (CNS) stimulant that derives from the coca leaf, indigenous to South America.
 Cocaine goes through a rigorous chemical process when it is made in order to extract the cocaine from the coca leaf and the result is sent off to cartels and other drug dealers to be cut into the white powder form the drug is famous for.

-However, from the point of production to the end product it is possible for cocaine to go through additional processes that can drastically alter its purity, color, and structure.
+However, from the point of production to the end product cocaine can go through additional processes that can drastically alter its purity, color, and structure.

-Some of these processes are intended to alter the final product before it is sold on the street while others are intended to make smuggling the drug into dangerous territories easier.
+Some of these processes are intended to alter the final product before it is sold on the street.
+In contrast, others are designed to make smuggling the drug into dangerous territories easier.
 Many of these types of cocaine will never find their way onto US shores and are often byproducts and variants made for profit by local drug gangs globally.

 Here are some of the types of cocaine that exist and their defining features.